 For most beginners, get a Shapeoko 4 ($1,800) or Sienci LongMill MK2.5 ($1,500).
 Both have excellent communities, proven track records, and enough machine to grow with.
 If your budget is tight, the new OneFinity Apprentice ($995) is the most machine you can get under a grand.
-Skip anything under $500 — you’ll outgrow it in weeks.
+Skip anything under $500.
+You’ll outgrow it in weeks.

 The Market in 2026